Tiendil/tiendil-org-content/content/pages/projects/en.md

 A character name generator.
 Supports English and Russian.
 Generates all cases in Russian.
 Used in The Tale.

+## GPTs

+- [Expert](https://chatgpt.com/g/g-c7aWJe3CN-expert) — Give profound professional answers.
+- [Abstractor](https://chatgpt.com/g/g-sN3k8IPLq-abstractor) — You give a long text, a link, or a PDF to the network and receive a summary (abstract) plus a set of important facts and statements from the text.

 ## Not Supported

 My projects that I have discontinued support for various reasons.